Trading strategies

 Your investment portfolio includes an investment that tracks the S&P 500, which is currently valued at $4,000.
 After a news announcement, you identify the risk of a potential market downturn that could negatively impact the value of your portfolio.

-The contract stipulates that if the S&P 500 index falls below 3,900 points by the expiry date, it will automatically exercise your right to receive a cash settlement for the difference between the strike price and underlying asset price of the S&P 500.
-This mechanism ensures that if the S&P 500 remains above 3,900 points, the option will automatically expire worthless, resulting in a loss limited to the premium paid.
+The contract stipulates that if the S&P 500 index falls below 3,900 points by the expiry date, it will automatically exercise your right to receive a cash settlement for the difference between the strike price and the underlying asset price of the S&P 500.
+This ensures that if the S&P 500 remains above 3,900 points, the option will automatically expire worthless, resulting in a loss – limited to the premium paid for OTC options, or the option price multiplied by the stake, for spread bet options.

 If the S&P 500 falls below the strike price of 3,900 points, the contract will be exercised on the expiry date, and you will receive a cash payment corresponding to the difference.
 This payout will help offset any decline in the value of your investment portfolio tied to the index's performance.

-This put options trade means that you’ve protected your portfolio against the adverse effects of a declining market, ensuring a measure of stability and risk mitigation.
+This put option trade means you’ve protected your portfolio against the adverse effects of a declining market, ensuring a measure of stability and risk mitigation.

 Options differ from a standard stop-loss order, which is triggered automatically at a predetermined price level, though the execution price can differ from the trigger level in volatile markets.
 Options provide the flexibility to exit the trade based on market conditions up until the expiry of the contract, offering a strategic advantage in managing market exposure.